AtaGowani/CryptoChat/messaging/README.md

 * ServletInitializer - servlet that allows deploying the backend components as a WAR file

 ## Message API Definition
 The base endpoint is dynamic and will change depending on deployment.
 This definition just includes the relative paths.

 ### /send
+* Usage: Sends a message from one user and adds it to the intended recipient's message queue
+* Returns: HTTP status code
-* Request type: POST
+* Request method: POST
-* Request body: the encrypted contents of the message that the user wishes to send
+* Request parameters: requestParamater "to", which holds the recipient's name and the requestParamater "msg", which holds the massage that one wants to send to the recipient.
+* An example call using the local host is: http://localhost:8080/msg-api/send?to=Sadie&msg=hi

+### /mailbox
+* Usage: Retrieves all the messages in the calling user's message queue
+* Returns: JSON array with messages a local list of messages.
+* Request method: GET
+* Request Parameter: requestParamater "to", which holds the recipient's name
+* An example call using the local host is: http://localhost:8080/msg-api/mailbox?to=Sadie

 ## Development Notes
 * Open secure_messaging_app/messaging as a standalone Java project.
 This project is written and built for Windows systems.